How to Use Your PDFs

 We recommend staying nearby while your child uses the app, just in case a pop-up or upgrade message appears.

-Don't want to use an app?
+Prefer not to use an app?

 Tip for parents 💛